The coaching industry can seem shade at times with sharks in the water

 I know how the process works.

-Each time I saw the barrage of replies of these people offering a vague solution and then privately DM-ing them, I found myself thinking, instead of DM-ing them, Why don’t you just reply with real, meaningful advice to help the person?
+Each time I saw the barrage of replies from these people offering a vague solution and then privately DM-ing them, I found myself thinking, instead of DM-ing them, Why don’t you just reply with real, meaningful advice to help the person?

 I found myself replying again and again to the person-seeking-help’s comment with, “Listen, you don’t need any coach to help you with this…” And then I would give the person useful, meaningful, and actionable tips they could use, with zero expectation for anything in return.